eclipse-ee4j/cargotracker/README.md

 Don't worry about making mistakes.
 The application is intended to be fairly error tolerant.
 If you do come across issues, you should [report them](https://github.com/eclipse-ee4j/cargotracker/issues).

-*All data entered is wiped upon application restart, so you can start from a blank slate easily if needed.*

 You can also use the soapUI scripts included in the source code to explore the REST interfaces as well as the numerous unit tests covering the code base generally.
 Some of the tests use Arquillian.